-Car dog guards can help, Some people find their dog prefers being in the boot of the car either in a crate or with a grill so they can see you and still move about.
+Guards can help – Some people find their dog prefers being in the boot of the car either in a crate or with a grill and their dog bed so they can see you and still move about.
 We have a collection of the best dog guards for cars over on this page for you to view.

 Many dog owners find herbal remedies work well when looking to calm anxious dogs so giving Fido a cup of cooled Chamomile tea before your journey may help with your pup’s travel anxiety.
-Other natural remedies known to relax and calm dogs include
+Other natural remedies are known to relax and calm dogs include